 In his work Just challenges stereotypes that have crept into relations between men and women and into the rules that govern human behaviour in public space.
 He criticises rigid gender roles in a subtle manner that is sometimes humorous and sometimes surrealist.

 His works inspire reflection, making you aware of your own prejudices.
 Just presents uncomfortable situations in which you have to find your way, exposed to your own sense of embarrassment or astonishment.

-Just, who lives by turns in New York, Copenhagen and Graz, assembles a large ‘production team’ for each film, with trained actors and a professional crew for camera, light and sound.
-He employs a cinematographic language commonly associated with lavish motion picture productions for the cinema: a sophisticated use of light (painterly chiaroscuro); remarkable changes in perspective and mise en scène in majestic tableaux vivants; precisely framed images and flowing camera movements.
+For each film installation Jesper Just assembles a large production team that includes trained actors and a professional crew for camera, lighting and sound.
+He employs a cinematographic language commonly associated with lavish motion picture productions for the cinema: sophisticated use of lighting; remarkable changes in perspective and mise en scène in majestic tableaux vivants; precisely framed images and flowing camera movements.